refraction-ray/iastu-hpc2-manual/users/basics/storage.md

 ## /tmp

 In general, the data files for task IO are recommended to save in `/DATA/<user>` dirs.
 However, these dirs are living in the master node, and other computation nodes access them via nfs, with a speed of order 100MByte/s, slower than local IO.
 Therefore, if IO speed is critical for your task, you can use /tmp dirs in computation nodes.

-These /tmp dir are living in the local SSD of each computation nodes individually which has size **500GB**.
+For c1 to c9 in general partition, these /tmp dir are living in the local SSD of each computation nodes individually which has size **500GB**.
 Note that /tmp in different nodes are different, they are not shared via LAN.
 If you choose /tmp as output file path, then after finish of the task, you need to transfer the output files back to the master nodes.
 Or equivalently, copy files from /tmp to /DATA.

+For c10 to c14 in hyper partition, /tmp is mounted as 4T local HDD with no recover guarantee (no raid setup).
+These /tmp are all local and cannot be accessed via master.

 **Note:** files here get deleted automatically after 15 days!
+Also note not to write the disk to full via /tmp write access, otherwise, your tmp file may be get deleted immediately.

 ## /BACKUP